Do I Need a Building Permit?

 This can be achieved by collecting stormwater in rainwater tanks, by delivering it to soakwells within your property or where available by making a connection to piped stormwater infrastructure.

-Please see information notes below for additional information and requirements.
+Please see information note below for additional information and requirements.